 All Deluxe Club Rooms, Deluxe Club Terrace Rooms, and Chedi Club Suites offer privileged access to The Club Lounge.
 Benefits here begin with airport transfers by private air-conditioned limousine or Mercedes.

-The exclusive and private club lounge features an extensive double-height library in an awe-inspiring setting with complementary business services and internet access.
+The exclusive and private club lounge features an extensive double-height library in an awe-inspiring setting with complimentary business services and internet access.
 Snacks and tea are served here amongst the comfortable, elegantly upholstered European furnishings.
 It is a truly refined experience.
-Drinks are served throughout the day from 8:00 am to 8:00 pm and afternoon tea & snacks are served 3:00 pm to 5:00 pm and cocktails & canapés from 6:00 pm to 7:30 pm.
 Breakfast is taken in the main restaurant and is excellent.
+Drinks are served throughout the day, afternoon tea late afternoon, and cocktails & canapés from early evening.

-The club lounge itself isn’t huge but it is lovely.
+The club lounge itself isn’t huge, but it is lovely.
 My favorite features are the outdoor seating in addition to the indoor seating area.
-The evening buffet is the opposite of an all you can eat affair, in a good way.
+The evening buffet is the opposite of an all-you-can-eat affair, in a good way.
 There are lots of high-end small dishes like sushi, Thai beef, Indian mains, and delicious cheeses, enough to fill you up.
 The value is offered in the evening if you drink alcohol, as the cocktails, spirits, wine, and beers are all complimentary, along with soft drinks.
-Disappointingly, the club lounge closes at around 8 pm, so you need to transfer to the bar or restaurant for the remainder of your evening.
+Disappointingly, the club lounge closes at around 8:00 pm, so you need to transfer to the bar or restaurant for the remainder of your evening.

 The lounge upgrade is well worth paying for because of the outdoor space.
 I can’t think of a better place to start your evening off.
 Book the Chedi via our luxury travel concierge and you will get also great free benefits at no extra cost: